Coworking in the city

 - The visionary- focus on enabling communication, community, and collaboration amongst co-workers.

-Through presenting example interview quotes, the article also shows how it is not enough to just provide a space for the community to work in, as this won't necessarily create a sense of community.
+Through presenting example interview quotes, the article also shows how it is not enough to just provide a space for the community to work in.
 Instead, active strategies are needed in order to animate these spaces, and to facilitate trust, communication, and social engagement between those using them; for instance, through bulletin boards, blogs, social events, collaborative projects, regular meetings, educational programmes and peer-to-peer learning groups.
 Furthermore, the physical coworking space is identified as an important consideration when facilitating social interactions, such as open layouts, table shape/height, meeting rooms, sofa corners, whiteboards, and creation of a homely atmosphere.